Attachment Issues and Reactive Attachment Disorder (RAD)

 Professional treatment for reactive attachment disorder

 If your child is suffering from a severe attachment problem, especially reactive attachment disorder, seek professional help.
 Extra support can make a dramatic and positive change in your child’s life, and the earlier you seek help, the better.
+Start by consulting with your pediatrician, a child development specialist, or an organization that specializes in child development or reactive attachment disorder.

 Types of treatment for reactive attachment disorder